myclevorname/mini-utils/x32/README.md

 ## Contact
 If you need support, or just want to say something, you can contact me in these ways, sorted from most likely to respond to least likely to respond:
+1. IRC: clevor@EFnet

-1. Discord: imclevor
+2. Discord: imclevor

 2. Email: my Github username but I use Google's service

-3. IRC: clevor@EFnet assuming my IRC client doesn't shut down AND I read it AND someone doesn't impersonate me